RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Snowball Fight/Snowball Fight.md

 # Step 1: Making a snowball { .activity }

-Let's make a snowball, that you can throw around your stage.
+Let's make a snowball that you can throw around your stage.

 ## Activity Checklist { .check }